kanidm/kanidm/designs/session_logout.rst

 When auth/valid is called, if the token requires a refresh:

-* If no session id is found, assume it is revoked and indicate unauthorised.
-(This can happen if the session is cleaned up post expiry, and the refresh token is used)
+* If no session ID is found, assume it is revoked and indicate unauthorised.
+This can happen if the session is cleaned up after it has expired, and the refresh token is used.
 * If a session is found and active, respond Ok
 * If a session is found and expired, respond unauthorized.